 We need your voice and guidance so that we can better represent all midwives.

-for the following positions on the MANA Board of Directors:
+The following were elected to these positions on the MANA Board of Directors:

 The Directors of Divisions are new board positions which the Board explains here.